The sensor is made up of millions of photosensitive cells arranged in rows and columns.

 The information we get from the sensor is simply a matrix of levels, without distinction of any kind, as if it were a monochrome sensor.

 RAW image information

-That matrix of levels or digital values (numbers) that come out of the sensor are what are known as RAW values.
+That matrix of levels or digital values (numbers) that come out of the sensor is known as RAW values.

-The RAW file is not an image file as such, it is a container with the values collected from the sensor, without processing.
+The RAW file is not an image file; it is a container with the sensor’s values without processing.

 From that RAW file and knowing the RGB mosaic pattern that the camera uses, we could easily extract each color channel separately.

-We would have three images, three versions of the same scene, each one according to the point of view of one of the color components.
+We would have three images, three versions of the same scene, each one according to one of the color components’ points of view.

 That is, each pixel has its totally defined tonality, its three RGB components: for example R = 20, G = 80, B = 125

 This is what is achieved with the color interpolation or color interpolation algorithms.